SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ## Provision EC2 Instances
 Go to EC2 service.
 Launch an instance, and choose the "Amazon Linux 2 AMI."
 Make sure the t2.micro is chosen, and hit "Next: configure Instance Details."

-In the page that opens, chose the VPC you created way back when.
-Choose the subnet you decided the public one.
+In the page that opens, for Network, choose the VPC you created.

+Choose the subnet you decided would be the public one.
+Be careful to be accurate with this step!

 Make sure the "Auto-assign Public IP" drop down says "Use subnet setting (Enable).
-If it doesn't, you chose the wrong Subnet in the dropdown just above.
+If it doesn't, you chose the wrong Subnet in the dropdown just above, if you're trying to put the instance in a public subnet.

 ### Click "Next: Add Storage."
 Nothing to do here, so Click "Next: Add Tags"

 Add a tag to help identify the instance.
+Add a key of "Name" and then write a descriptive name value.

 ### Click "Next: Configure Security Group"
+AWS says, "... if you want to set up a web server and allow Internet traffic to reach your instance, add rules that allow unrestricted access to the HTTP and HTTPS ports."

+Note that...
+* a security group is "a set of firewall rules that control the traffic for your instance," says AWS.
-Note that security groups do not span VPCs.
+* security groups do not span VPCs.

-Note that when you create a new security group, all outbound traffic is allowed by default.
+* when you create a new security group, all outbound traffic is allowed by default.

-In the "Assign a security group" options, choose the radio button that says, "Create a new security group."
-Give it a name and Description.
+Within the "Assign a security group" row, choose the radio button that says, "Create a new security group."
+Give it a good name and description.

-Click "Add Rule" and because we want to give it HTTP access, choose the Type to be HTTP for the new rule.
-Meanwhile, keep the SSH type the way it is (just above the new Rule you just created).
+Click "Add Rule" and because we want to give the public instance HTTP access, choose the Type to be HTTP for the new rule.
+Meanwhile, keep the SSH type the way it is (just above the new rule you just created).

-Click "Review Instance and Launch" button.

-This will create an HTTP instance that will allow SSH and HTTP to be open to the world.
+Click "Review Instance and Launch" button - this will create an HTTP instance that will allow SSH and HTTP to be open to the world.

 Then, click "Launch" button.

+### Select or Create a New Key Pair
+A key pair lets you securely connect to your instance.
+A key pair consists of:
+* a public key (AWS stores this one)
+* a private key (you store this one)

 A window will pop up that tells you to choose or create a key pair.
-If you make a new key pair, remember to download the key pair.
+If you make a new key pair, remember to download the key pair and keep it somewhere you'll find again.

 Click "Launch Instance"

 ### Now, go back to instances, and launch a second instance.
 For this instance, follow the same steps as above, except when you get to Configure Instance Details, we want to choose the subnet that produces an "Auto-assign Public IP" statement that says *"Use subnet setting (Disable)"*.

-This is because for this one, we are *not* wanting a public IP address for this EC2 instance.
+This is because for this instance, we are *not* wanting a public IP address for this EC2 instance.
+We are making an instance within our private subnet.

-This is because we are going to create a database server, which doesn't need to be public.
+This way, we can create a database server within our subnet, which doesn't need to be public.

-So, for the "Add Tags" section, give it a key of Name and something descriptive.
+For the "Add Tags" section, give it a key of Name and something descriptive.

 For the "Configure Security Group Section," it's fine to "Select an existing security group."
 Choose the "default VPC security group."

 When the box pops up that says "Select an existing key pair or create a new key pair," choose the keypair you created prior (at least for the last instance).

 What we've got so far:
 ![Screenshot of a cloud guru lesson showing VPC with Public and Private Subnets](/assets/vpc-with-two-subnets.png)